KCLibrary/docs.kclibrary.org/community-reference/job-career.md

 - In-Person: Schedule an appointment with the Career Resources Specialist, or call 816-701-3663
 - Online: Use your Library Card number and PIN to access from home.
 Don't have a KCPL card?
 Apply for a digital eCard right now and get immediate access to all our online resources.
 - JobNow: Get live, online help and feedback to improve your document.
-- Lynda.com, LearningExpress Library, and UniversalClass: All three have resume building video tutorials for resume writing
+- LinkedIn Learning, LearningExpress Library, and UniversalClass: All three have resume building video tutorials for resume writing
 - Job Scan: Optimize your resume for ATS systems.
 Scan your resume for up to 5xs per month for free to see keyword matches and areas for improvement; also check out information and guides for resume writing and building

 ---